 Recognising our diverse communities, we work closely with partners to ensure that our residents are treated fairly through the delivery of our services and in our community leadership role.

-Both Councils are working to meet their obligations under the Equalities Act 2010 and three specific duties:
+We are working to meet our obligations under the Equalities Act 2010 and three specific duties:

 Policies and key actions and decisions are taken in consideration of the wider community (nine protected characteristic groups) which include the following:

 We have added a tenth equality group (socially excluded) based on the socio-demographics and pockets of deprivation that exist, particularly in rural communities.

 We have adopted a broad approach to meeting our equality duty and to promote access to services for all of our communities, as follows:

 Services for All Group - a single Equality and Diversity group represented by service areas and councillors to drive equality improvements through a progressive action plan and provision of training and development.

 Human Resources - the aim of our Human Resources team is to drive the transformation and organisational development of both Councils, while at the same time ensuring the Councils are meeting their ethical and legal responsibilities in respect of all employment and workforce matters including the equality duty.

 The HR team ensures that we have the right number of people, with the right skills, in the right place at the right time to deliver our vision and objectives.
 They do this by providing services, advice and guidance on people management matters and by leading on organisational development and the People Strategy.
-This work ensures that both Councils have a productive and skilled workforce, enables the Corporate Management Team to plan in the medium to long term what staff it will need, engages and supports staff in organisational change and has effective policies in place which support diversity and good people management.
+This work ensures that we have a productive and skilled workforce, enables the Corporate Management Team to plan in the medium to long term what staff it will need, engages and supports staff in organisational change and has effective policies in place which support diversity and good people management.